 But Filipinos are superior in a different sense.
 We are a beautiful people whose resiliency had defied and thrown oppressors in the past.
 We are a beautiful people whose soil is blessed with fertility to grow delicious fruits and vegetables.
 We are beautiful people who, despite the hardships of life, flaunt contagious and genuine smile to encourage others.
 And since we are beautiful, it is not impossible for us to produce beautiful things in the field of science, arts, economics, technology, and the like.

 There is no need for colonial mentality, for self-hatred, or for distrusting our potential.

 We are beautiful.

-(Ronald B. Polong is a frustrated writer who removes dentures before he sleeps and places it in an empty Cheezwhiz bottle, with water, of course.
-He currently lives in Nueva Ecija with his wife, twin boys, brood of roosters and hens, ducks and an old dog.)
+(Ronald B. Polong is a frustrated writer who removes his dentures before he sleeps and places them in an empty Cheez-Whiz bottle, with water, of course.
+He currently lives in Nueva Ecija with his wife, twin boys, a brood of roosters and hens, ducks, and an old dog.)